History of the United Nations: Declaration by United Nations

 President Roosevelt first suggested using the name United Nations, to refer to the Allies of World War II, to Prime Minister Churchill during the latter's three-week visit to the White House in December 1941.
 Churchill agreed and cited Lord Byron's use of the phrase "United Nations" in the poem Childe Harold's Pilgrimage, which referred to the Allies at the Battle of Waterloo in 1815.

 The 1942 "Declaration of The United Nations" was drafted by Roosevelt, Churchill, and Roosevelt aide Harry Hopkins, while meeting at the White House on 29 December 1941.
 It incorporated Soviet suggestions, but left no role for France.
 The first official use of the term "United Nations" was on 1–2 January 1942 when 26 Governments signed the Declaration.
 One major change from the Atlantic Charter was the addition of a provision for religious freedom, which Stalin approved after Roosevelt insisted.
+With the text finalized by the Big Three, the Chinese were invited to sign, and then the other Allies.
 By early 1945 it had been signed by 21 more states.